 Be Flexible

-One of the most obvious ways to adapt this recipe is to adjust the portion size to 6 people and make 12 cupcakes using a muffin tin filled with paper cake cases.
+One of the most obvious ways to adapt this recipe is to make cupcakes using a muffin tin filled with paper cake cases.
 Use the buttercream recipe for the cake to ice the top.
 You can adjust the recipe quantities in the recipe card below.

 As discussed above, the jam is a movable feast.
 Any of your favourite preserves would work well.
 Or, if you don’t like it, or don’t have any, just leave it out.